Pine Mountain Settlement School

 PMSS Statement of Belief

-Pine Mountain did not draw on funds from any singular denomination and has never identified as a “Mission School.”
-As an institution it is not beholden to any one church and many religious beliefs have held a central place in the worship services offered in this special house of worship.
-The School was founded on and has always maintained a non-sectarian stance and is not considered a mission school centered on any one denomination.
+Pine Mountain Settlement School did not draw on funds from any singular denomination and has never identified as a “Mission School.”
+As an institution it is not beholden to any one church and many religious beliefs have held a central place in worship services offered in this special chapel of worship.
+The School was founded on and has always maintained a non-sectarian stance and is not considered a Mission School centered on any one denomination.

 Statement of Belief of the Pine Mountain Settlement School congregation, n.d.
 PMSS Print Shop. [religion_statement_001.jpg]